This article will provide an explanation of the available copy modes found in PDQ Deploy.

 The Copy Mode defines how PDQ Deploy will copy deployment files to the target computers.
 There are only two options to choose from, Push or Pull.
 The default setting is Push and requires an Enterprise license to change to Pull.
-This option may be set at either the global level or at the package level which would supersede the global option.
+The Copy Mode may be set at either the global level or at the package level.
+Package level settings supersede global settings.

-Your $(Repository) folder exists on a file server.
-The PDQ Deploy server simply tells the target computers to pull all the installation files from the source UNC path of the file server.
-Pull mode removes the PDQ Deploy server from having to be involved with the actual copy process thus saving the extra network traffic.
+In Pull mode, the PDQ Deploy server tells the target computers to pull files directly from location where the $(Repository) is stored, usually a file server or similar network storage.
+Pull mode removes the PDQ Deploy server from having to be involved with the actual copy process, potentially saving network traffic depending on where your $(Repository) is stored.
 Your Deploy User credentials will need to have permission to access those files on the file server, whereas otherwise the background service user's credentials would be used to access those files.
 The Pull option does not support bandwidth throttling.